 DASCS provides a broad and interdisciplinary focal point for researchers and professionals within the stem cell and regenerative medicine field in Denmark.
 The membership is comprised of both academia and industry.
 DASCS hosts an annual Stem Cell Symposium as well as various other events that are open to the public.

-EuroStemCell unites over 400 European stem cell and regenerative medicine research laboratories in a coordinated effort to engage the public about science.
-EuroStemCell is a partnership of scientists, clinicians, ethicists, social scientists, and science communicators who work closely with teachers and patient representatives, funded by the European Commission.
+EuroStemCell unites over 400 European stem cell and regenerative medicine research laboratories in a coordinated effort to engage the public about stem cell science.
+As a partnership of scientists, clinicians, ethicists, social scientists, and science communicators, EuroStemCell provides independent, expert-reviewed information and road-tested educational resources on stem cells and their impact on society.
+EuroStemCell also works with people affected by conditions, educators, regulators, media, healthcare professionals and policy makers to foster engagement and develop material that meets their needs.
 The centre-piece of the project is a public-facing, multilingual website eurostemcell.org.
-However, EuroStemCell also facilitates both internal and open events and training sessions.
+EuroStemCell also facilitates both internal and open events and training sessions.

 The central task of the GSCN is to pool the expertise in stem cell research in Germany and develop synergies between basic research, regenerative medicine, and pharmacology.
 The majority of the members work in public research institutes in Germany and research institutes and the GSCN also has research institutes, companies, and a partner association as members.
-The GSCN holds annual conferences that are open to the public and rotate among German cities.
+The GSCN holds annual conferences that are intended for the scientific exchange and rotate among German cities.

 The GSZ is an incorporated society that intends to build up a basis for supporting stem cell research and regenerative medicine and to assemble all scientists interested in this and related fields including biotechnology, genetics, cell biology, basic as well as applied sciences up to later clinical application.
 Members are made up of individuals from major universities and research institutions throughout Germany, Austria, Switzerland, Holland, and Belgium.
 The GSZ organizes an annual meeting where especially young stem cell researchers are given a forum to present their innovative results.